-Sweden’s most famous garden now in bloom
+Sweden’s most famous garden

 Carl and Karin Larsson’s quirky and unruly garden in Sundborn was included in many of the artworks that the couple created and has for generations been influencing the style of Swedish homes.
 And now their lost garden is back in full bloom!
 The world-famous garden has been recreated for the first time summer 2014.